-- 1. Approves the PPI and submittal of annual progress reports to the administrator of the CRS by the Committee; - 2.
+- 1. Approves the updated PPI and submittal of the first annual progress report to the administrator of the CRS by the Committee; - 2.
 Commits to participate in the promotion of the benefits of flood insurance and other flood safety messages that have been identified by the Committee in the PPI; and - 3.
 Authorizes District staff to do all things necessary to implement this Resolution.

-PASSED AND ADOPTED this s day of , 2017.
+PASSED AND ADOPTED this day of, 2018.

-Chair, Board of Directors
+Chairman, Board of Directors

 ATTEST:

 Clerk of the Board

 APPROVED AS TO FORM:

+KMA

+Deputy County Attorney